BRING IT ON DANCE

 A re-buidling phase for Bring it On Dance.

-In 2018 we will focus on establishing ourselves in Australia having competitions in Sydney only.
-Next year we look forward to re-establishing Bring it On in Brisbane, Auckland and Wellington in New Zealand.
+In 2019 we will focus on establishing ourselves in Australia having competitions in Sydney only.
+Next year we look forward to re-establishing Bring it On in Brisbane and in Wellington, New Zealand.
 Our goal is to take Bring it On to as many towns and cities as we can in Australasia and around the world and continue our impact on the youth of today.

 Bringing joy, confidence and enthusiasm to our youth.